 I am a web developer with a focus on Ruby on Rails currently living in Los Angeles, CA. My wife and I moved out here last year from the blistering desert of Las Vegas.
 I've always wanted to live in southern California but ultimately it was about keeping the Mrs. happy.
 Wise man once said, "Happy wife, happy life."

 I'm a bit of a romantic.
 I'm also a bit of a goofball.
 My wife can attest to both.
 I love hard ciders (can't stand the taste of beer though as much as I try).
 I find great enjoyment in terrible movies.
 There's just something fantastic about a movie based on a silly premise, a bad plot, and not so good acting.
 I enjoy wasting time and getting lost in a video game.
 Much to the disappoint of my friends, I once again won our fantasy football league.
-Two questions I get asked all the time, "How tall are you?" and "Did you use to play basketball?"
-At 6'6", I am taller than 99% of people and yes, I use to play basketball.
+I'm also taller than over 99% of people.
+Yes, I use to play basketball.

-I decided to embark on this journey of being a web developer after buying a StackSocial deal for Coder Manual's Web Developer Bootcamp with Rails.
+I decided to embark on this journey of being a web developer after buying a StackSocial deal.
+Its name was Coder Manual's Web Developer Bootcamp with Rails.
 The deal showed up on my Facebook feed one day and piqued my interest.
-I've always had a bit of a fanscination with coding but never thought much of making it a career.
-I remember back when my family first got a computer in the mid 90s, I learned some basic HTML but CSS was too foreign of a concept.
+I've always had a bit of a fascination with coding but never thought much of making it a career.
+Back when my family first got a computer in the mid 90s, I learned some basic HTML but CSS was too foreign of a concept.
 I played around with one of the Cs (either C# or C++) but that lasted all of five minutes.

-Follow my journey on my blog, connect with me on Twitter and LinkedIn, and feel free to reach out throught the connect form to get in touch.
+Follow my journey on my blog, connect with me on Twitter and LinkedIn, and feel free to reach out through the below form to get in touch.
 I look forward to hearing from you!